sethks/RMPresearch/README.md

 and the Languages department had the most reviews, why is it that the top 25 most reviewed professors are not in either of those departments?

 ## Conclusion
-Using more SQL searches I found that there are over 500 combined professors in each of these departments; around 230 for Writing and 280 for Languages, while the most popular major at BU, Business, has only about 100 professors.
-The trend that became clear was that the Writing and Language departments have much more thorough reviews on **EACH** professor in their respective departments.
-The average review count for a professor in either Writing or the Languages department was 15 and 14 respectively, while for business it was only 11.
-Overall, each professor in the Writing and Languages department get more reviews per professor **and** have much less professors with zero reviews.
+Using more SQL searches, I found that there are over 500 combined professors in each of the departments; around 230 for Writing and 280 for Languages, while the most popular major at BU, Business, has only about 100 professors.
+The trend that became clear was that the Writing and Language departments have much more thorough reviews on each professor in their respective departments.
+The average review count for a professor in either Writing or the Languages department was 15 and 14, respectively, while for business, it was only 11.
+Overall, each professor in the Writing and Languages departments receive more reviews per professor and have fewer professors with zero reviews.